wh-alice/mig_visualstudio/vs/deployment/how-to--debug-a-clickonce-application-with-restricted-permissions.md

 ---
-title: "How to: Debug a ClickOnce Application with Restricted Permissions" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Debug a ClickOnce Application with Restricted Permissions | Microsoft Docs" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-dev14"